Major | BS

 - Attend Sport Management Conferences

-- Gain hands-on management skills by working with athletic conferences, including the MEAC, CIAA, ACC, and Mid-Atlantic conferences, during various championships
+- Gain hands-on management skills by working during various championships with athletic conferences including the MEAC, CIAA, ACC, and Mid-Atlantic conferences

-- Travel to major sport cities to meet top management individuals in order to enhance the students’ professional development
+- Travel to major sport cities to meet top management to enhance student professional development

-- Participate in campus activities, such as Homecoming, Founder's Day Convocation and Hoops for Heart, among others
+- Participate in campus activities such as Homecoming, Founder's Day Convocation and Hoops for Heart

 - Volunteer with various non-profit agencies